demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Recovery_Plan_README.md

-This playbook handles all the recovery actions available with XSIAM.
+This playbook handles all the recovery actions available with XSIAM, including the following tasks:
-The playbook allows to recover  from the incident with one of the following tasks:
 * Unisolate endpoint
 * Restore quarantined file

-The playbook inputs allows you to manipulate the execution flow, please pay attention to the inputs description.
+**Note:** The playbook inputs enable manipulating the execution flow; read the input descriptions for details.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.